lwahonen/swingx/README.txt

 SwingX is a library of components and utilities extending the Java Swing library.
 Originally published by SwingLabs, their site is now closed, and the project is available in a number of public clones.

+This fork is a (still cautious) update to Java 8.

 Building the Source
 ===================
 SwingX relies on Maven for controlling compilation, building docs, testing, etc. You can use our POM files to build the project, some IDEs can directly invoke Maven for you.